"Cornishware" Ruffled Shopping Bag

 rolled flower brooch

-I doubled up my blue and cream fabric strips, tied a knot and just started twisting and glueing, following Emily's tutorial .
-This is pretty easy and fun but do be careful as glue gun glue gets REALLY hot - obvious I know, but when you are concentrating on the twisting apparently it's easy to forget!
+I doubled up my blue and cream fabric strips, tied a knot and just started twisting and glueing, following Emily's tutorial.
+This is pretty easy and fun but if you try it please do be careful as the glue from a glue gun gets REALLY hot - obvious I know, but when you are concentrating on the twisting apparently it's easy to forget!
+Ops and Ouch!

 flower back.jpg